MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-overload.md

 5. In **Select filters**, you can optionally select to filter the data.
 6. In **Organizational data**, you can select what columns to include.
 7. Select **Run** (at top right).
 The query might take several minutes up to several hours to complete.
-8. After the query successfully runs, in **Queries** > **Results**, select the **Download** icon for the **Collaboration overload** query results, and then select **PBI template**.
-9. Select **OK** to download the Power BI template query results file.
+8. After the query successfully runs, in **Queries** > **Results**, select the **Download** icon for the **Collaboration overload** query results, select **PBI template**, and then select **OK** to download the template.
-10. In your browser, select the downloaded Power BI template query results file to open it.
+9. In your browser, select the downloaded Power BI template query results file to open it.

     ![Open downloaded Power BI template file](../Images/WpA/tutorials/pbi-templates-05.png)

-11. If prompted to select a program, select **Power BI Desktop**.
+10. If prompted to select a program, select **Power BI Desktop**.
-12. When prompted, paste the OData link from the query results in Workplace Analytics, and then select **Load**.
+11. When prompted, paste the OData link from the query results in Workplace Analytics, and then select **Load**.

     ![Paste OData link here](../Images/WpA/tutorials/pbi-templates-07.png)

-13. If you are already logged in to Power BI with your Workplace Analytics organizational account, your data loads and Power BI uses visualization charts to show your data.
+12. If you are already logged in to Power BI with your Workplace Analytics organizational account, your data loads and Power BI uses visualization charts to show your data.
 You are done and can _skip the following steps_.

     If you are not logged in to Power BI, you'll see the current sign-in account highlighted in Power BI.
 For example, the following shows "Anonymous" as the sign-in account.